maverickactuary/1actuary/content/3buildingblocks/reinsurance-for.md

 Reinsurance has many benefits for the modern protection insurer, especially when 100% reinsurance is used.
 It can really help smaller insurers and protection specialists.

-These benefits can be measured numerically in profit tests and swamp the impact of the reinsurer's expenses and profits.
-This forms a business case for reinsurance.
+These benefits can be measured numerically in profit tests, forming a business case for reinsurance.

 **Reinsurance can help you to:**